pkarsy/ds3231-toit/README.md

 # Ds3231
-Toit driver for the DS3231 real time clock.
+[Toit](https://toitlang.org/) driver for the DS3231 real time clock.

 ## Warning
-Working with time, especally if there are constraints on the accuracy, is a hard job.
+Working with time, especially if there are constraints on the accuracy, is a hard job.
 At the moment the library has limited testing and bugs are expected.
 Any help on inmpoving the driver is welcome.